Sign up for our FREE 8-week course to get on the property ladder.

 And, while the majority of home loans carry lower interest rates than car loans or personal loans, carrying the debt over a longer term means you'll end up paying more in interest.
 It's wise to try to pay down the extra debt as quickly as possible.

-What are the alternatives to a home loan top-up?
+What are the alternatives to topping up my home loan?

-The alternatives to a home loan top-up will depend on what you're using the funds for.
+The alternatives depend on what you're using the funds for.
 You could:

 - Apply for a personal loan or car loan instead.
 While these carry higher interest rates, they also come with shorter loan terms, meaning you'll pay less in interest overall.